rclark1212/xyzreader/README.md

 a better solution since virtually every app that implements shared transitions will run into it. (and if not handled, you simply won't get a transition after rotate - maybe that is what is commonly done?).

+One problem area that remains is scrolling to the proper position when recycler view has to scroll for this case.
+I think this is a common problem though.
+In testing google apps, google photos simply does not do a transition in this case (where recycler view would have to scroll).
+For gmail, a transition is done but it also has the same scrolling issue that xyzreader has.
 ## Testing

 Tested on Nexus4 (emulator), N5, N6, N7, N9.
 Portrait and landscape.